 When using AdWords, keywords are fundamental to determine the cost of advertising.
 Each keyword selected will have a Cost-Per-Click (CPC) bid amount.
 The bids specify the maximum amount the advertiser is willing to pay each time someone clicks the ad.
 A higher CPC bid can allow the ad to show at a higher position on the page, which makes the ad more visible.

 In other words, advertisers can use the Google AdWords platform to create ads that are relevant to the keywords that people are using to search on Google.
-These ads appear under the heading “Sponsored Links” and can be found above, on the side or below the Google natural search results.
+Again, these ads appear at the top and/or below the Google natural search results.
 When users click on any of these ads, they are taken to the advertisers’ website.

 Nonprofit organizations can take advantage of free use of the Google Adwords platform by way of the Google Ad Grants program, which provides a $10,000 per month Google Adwords budget for no cost to qualified nonprofits.